practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 Because the GraalVM is not allowing me to build one "proper" uberJAR file (with a _main manifest attribute_), a fact which prevents the execution of a resulting uberJAR file on the JVM (with the _$ java -jar_ command).

-That's the end of this development path since Python is different than Java native languages like Scala, Kotlin or Clojure:
+That's the end of this development path since Python is different than Java native languages like Scala, Kotlin, Clojure or Ballerina:

 > Python is a large language.
 “Batteries included” has long been a core tenet of CPython.